Information taken from the DFE website

 - those making an appeal to submit additional evidence

 - the clerk to send appeal papers to the panel and parties

 - ensure that those making an appeal receive at least 10 school days’ notice of their appeal hearing

 - ensure that decision letters are sent within 5 school days of the hearing wherever possible

-The department produces statutory guidance on the cost of school uniforms which schools must have regard to when developing and implementing their school uniform policy.
+The department produces statutory guidance on the cost of school uniforms.
+Schools must have regard to this guidance when developing and implementing their school uniform policy.
 This guidance requires schools to publish their uniform policy on their website.

 The published uniform policy should be easy to understand and, where a school has a school uniform, should:

 - clearly state whether an item is optional or required

 - make clear if the item will only be worn at certain times of the year (for example, if it’s summer or winter uniform)